NUS-ISS-SE-Group06/kyc_pipeline/README.md

 # Agentic KYC Document Processor
 An event-driven KYC pipeline that starts when a document lands in S3.
-A ManagerCrew kicks off a sequence of YAML-defined tasks handled by five focused agents: Planner, Extractor,Judge, BizRule, Risk, Notifier
+A ManagerCrew kicks off a sequence of YAML-defined tasks handled by five focused agents: Planner, Extractor,Judge, BizRule, Risk, decision_agent

 ## How it runs (end-to-end)